 Conclusion and lessons learned

-What we ended up learning from this hackathon is that even things might not go as planned which is something that you can’t control.
+What we ended up learning from this hackathon is that things might not go as planned which is something that you can’t control.
 However, even with all the setbacks we still ended up with something presentable and had a lot of laughs with the Oculus and seeing the reaction of people was quite amazing.